msabrishami/isc-website-mjhp/markdowns/arrival.md

 ## CBP’s Regulations

 Customs regulations are dynamic and frequently updated, so it's crucial to stay informed about the most recent changes to ensure smooth travel experiences.
-The list of prohibited items can be found on [CBP’s website](https://www.cbp.gov/travel/us-citizens/know-before-you-go/prohibited-and-restricted-items).
+The list of prohibited items can be found on <a href="https://www.cbp.gov/travel/us-citizens/know-before-you-go/prohibited-and-restricted-items">CBP’s website</a>.
 Here are the main categories of prohibited items that are most relevant to international students:

 ### Food and Agricultural Products